Van Life: How much does it cost to explore New Zealand?

 Groceries and Dining

 We spent (a bit) more on groceries and dining than we had budgeted for.
-This is not due to us going out for dinner all the time (we hardly ever do).
-It’s actually our groceries that we have been overspending on (despite being very conscious shoppers).
-Groceries in New Zealand turned out to be even more expensive than in Australia.
-We had an inkling it would be like that but seeing it in black and white was still a shock.
+This is not because we always go out for dinner (we hardly ever do).
+It was because of the groceries that we have been overspending (despite being very conscious shoppers).
+Groceries in New Zealand were even more expensive than in Australia.
+We had an inkling it would be like that, but seeing it in black and white was still a shock.

 Given the limited storage in our campervan (both in terms of cupboard and fridge/freezer space), we needed to go grocery shopping twice a week.
-We did save money on our groceries though by shopping in cheaper supermarkets and local greengrocers (which have the added benefit of providing fresher fruit and veggies without the packaging).
+However, We saved money on our groceries by shopping in cheaper supermarkets and local greengrocers (which have the added benefit of providing fresher fruit and veggies without the packaging).

 eating meal in van